Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/7_Buzzer.rst

 Next, we will use a passive buzzer to make an alarm.

 Component list and the circuit is similar to the last section.
-In the Doorbell circuit only the active buzzer needs to be replaced with a passive buzzer.
+In the Doorbell circuit only the active buzzer needs to be **replaced** with a **passive buzzer**.

 Sketch
 ===================================